 - Increases Wind Noise

-Very similar to a Front Runner in terms of design, the Eezi-Awn K9 is an aluminum system with slotted groves that are made to fit their own line of accessories and mounts.
-While this rack can still be outfitted with many other aftermarket accessories, the design allows for their accessory mounts to work much easier.
+Very similar to a Front Runner in terms of design, the Eezi-Awn K9 is an aluminum system with slotted grooves that are made to fit their own line of accessories and mounts.
+While this rack can still be outfitted with many other aftermarket accessories, the design allows for their accessory mounts to work much more easily.
 Eezi-Awn K9 has an adjustable height feature that allows you to adjust the brackets up and down.
 Many other systems do not offer a feature like this.
 If adjustability is important to you, then consider the K9.
-Although this system has an adjustable height, it still sits higher than most – even on its “lowest” setting.
+Although this system has an adjustable height, it still sits higher than most, even on its “lowest” setting.

 The design is aerodynamic, lightweight, and highly durable.
 The sizes range from 1.4m x 1250mm to 2.2m x 1250mm.
 As an overland-style system, the Eezi-Awn K9 is fully capable of storing anything you throw at it.
 Whether you are looking to mount a rooftop tent or store camping gear, this rack is more than prepared to handle what you throw at it.